 Statisticians have been a middleman between statistical expertise and those in need of said expertise.
 To abuse the metaphor further, AI has become a direct-to-consumer solution for statistical expertise, thereby cutting out the middleman.

+While AI is only a hypothesis for the dip in consulting gigs, I think it is reasonable to assume this is the cause.
+Chatgpt rose in popularity in 2022, so many med students might have been in undergrad at that time, or residents still in med school.
+They have had time to learn the tool and the related craft of prompting it correctly.
 For what it is worth, I reckon that a medical student sufficiently well versed with AI could use it to make a very good analysis.
 It might be as simple as pointing the AI at Frank Harrell’s RMS or BBR course notes, creating the right agent or skill, and then downloading R. The hard part in this example is understanding git, and AI can teach you that pretty easily.
 I myself have gotten very good at using AI to write software in Go at my job despite not being trained as a software engineer or knowing Go.
 The secret is the ability to give it the right information and the right amount of detail in the prompt.
 If I can do it in software engineering, a medical student can do it for regression.

 The Cost of Cheap Goods